SystemRDL/PeakRDL-regblock-vhdl/tests/README.md

 : Empty file required for test discovery.

 `test_*/regblock.rdl`
 : Testcase RDL file.
-Testcase infrastructure will automatically compile this and generate the regblock output SystemVerilog.
+Testcase infrastructure will automatically compile this and generate the regblock output VHDL.

 `test_*/tb_template.sv`
 : Jinja template that defines the testcase-specific sequence.